-For the year ended December 31, 2021, our revenues were \$29.7 million compared to \$22.1 million for the year ended December 31, 2020, representing an increase of 34% over the revenues generated in 2020.
-We incurred net losses of \$6.4 million for the year ended December 31, 2021.
+For the year ended December 31, 2023, our revenues were \$31.8 million compared to \$27.2 million for the year ended December 31, 2022, representing an increase of 17% over the revenues generated in 2022.
+We incurred net losses of \$4.2 million for the year ended December 31, 2023.

-As of December 31, 2021, we had an accumulated deficit of \$83.8 million.
-Our primary sources of capital to date have been from public offerings in Israel and in the United States, and private placements of our securities, grants from the Israel Innovation Authority (IIA), borrowings under our credit facilities, and the lease and sale of our products.
+As of December 31, 2023, we had an accumulated deficit of \$101.3 million.
+Our primary sources of capital to date have been from public offerings in Israel and in the United States, and private placements of our securities, grants from the Israel Innovation Authority (IIA), borrowings under our credit facilities, the lease and sale and commercialization of our products and services.

-We expect our research, development, and clinical trials expenses to increase in connection with our ongoing activities, particularly as we continue to develop next generation technology (including in the areas of multichannel and rotational field TMS), rollout additional features on our current platform (including beta testing of additional remote capabilities), pursue future confirmatory trials and data collection efforts for existing indications, and seek FDA clearance for new indications such as fatigue in MS, addictions (including alcohol, cocaine and/or opioid addiction), and pain.
-In addition, we expect to incur significant commercialization expenses for product sales, marketing, manufacturing, and distribution.
-On February 25, 2021 we closed a follow-on underwritten public offering of ADSs with gross proceeds of approximately \$45.2 million before deducting underwriting discount and commissions and offering expenses.
+We expect our research, development, and clinical trials expenses to increase in connection with our ongoing activities, particularly as we continue to develop next generation technology (including in the areas of multichannel and rotational field TMS), rollout additional features on our current platform (including beta testing of additional remote capabilities), pursue future confirmatory trials and data collection efforts for existing indications, and seek FDA clearance for new indications such as fatigue in MS, addictions (including alcohol, cocaine and/or opioid addiction), pain and other potential psychiatric and neurological indications.
+On February 25, 2021, we closed a follow-on underwritten public offering of ADSs with gross proceeds of approximately \$45.2 million before deducting underwriting discount and commissions and offering expenses.
 We believe that our existing cash resources will be sufficient to enable us to fund our operating expenses and capital expenditure requirements for at least the next 24 months.